What Is A Raspberry Pi? (Hardware, Software, Goal & Usage)

 When you use a Raspberry Pi for the first time, you’ll probably start with Raspberry Pi OS (formerly named Raspbian).
 It’s the ideal operating system, as it’s based on the most popular Linux distribution (Debian) and optimized for the Raspberry Pi, with all the tools most users need.

-So, it’s probably not what you are used to on your other computers, but you can quickly get used to it.
-It’s not terminal only with random command lines you have to use.
+So, it’s not exactly what you are used to on your other computers, but it’s similar enough that you can quickly get used to it.
+It’s not just a terminal only with random commands you have to use.
 There is an interface, the main menu, and shortcuts, and you can use your mouse :-).

 Then, it’s not the only choice.
 Most other Linux distributions are now available on Raspberry Pi (like Ubuntu, Manjaro, Debian, Fedora, etc.), and for more specific projects, you can also pick something that is built with your exact goal in mind.